GPUOpen-Tools/isa_spec_manager/documentation/api_tutorial.md

-# Decoding RDNA Instructions with IsaDecoder API
+# Decoding Instructions with IsaDecoder API

 ## Motivation
 AMD recently released its machine-readable GPU ISA specification - a set of XML files describing its RDNA and CDNA Instruction Set Architectures.
 While you can parse the XML files yourself, the easiest way to consume the specification is using the `IsaDecoder` API: Given an XML specification file, the API can read and parse it for you and even decode single instructions or whole shaders.